 Bars and restaurants near the Ballpark did not benefit from the game day crowds and the various vendors who sell peanuts and Cracker Jacks missed out on income from the games as well.

-Hopefully the Orioles are able to come home to roost by the time of their next schedule home game, however, Major League Baseball has made it very clear that fans will not be allowed inside the Ballpark while protests are still actively occurring.
+Hopefully the Orioles are able to come home to roost by the time of their next scheduled home game.
+However, Major League Baseball has made it very clear that fans will not be allowed inside the Ballpark while protests are still actively occurring on the streets of Baltimore.

 When the dust settles it is the images of the burning police cars and looting that most people will remember more than any peaceful demonstration that may have occurred.